Research

 Work in Progress

-Large Language Model and Populism with Eduardo Ryô Tamaki, Julia Chatterley, Semir Dzebo, Levente Littvay, Grant Mitchell, Cristóbal Rovira Kaltwasser, and Kirk A. Hawkins. (📢 invited to present at APSA 2025 & PaCSS 2025)
+Large Language Model and Populism with Eduardo Ryô Tamaki, Julia Chatterley, Semir Dzebo, Grant Mitchell, Cristóbal Sandoval, Levente Littvay, and Kirk A. Hawkins. (📢 invited to present at APSA 2025 & PaCSS 2025)

 This study examines how large language models (LLMs) can be effectively utilized to detect populist rhetoric.